pfroud/viz.js/README.md

 #### Using a bundler

-You can either use the `worker` or the `workerURL` on the constructor.
-Note that when using `workerURL`, `Viz` constructor will try to spawn a webworker using `type=module`.
+You can either use the `worker` or the `workerURL` on the `Viz` constructor.
+Note that when using `workerURL`, the `Viz` constructor will try to spawn a webworker using `type=module`.
 If you don't want a module worker, you should provide a `worker` instead.